New Paragraph

 Dizygotic (Fraternal) Less than 10%

-This data indicates that while genetics are a major component, they are not the sole factor in ASD development.
+This data indicates that while genetics are a major component, risk genes are not the sole factor in ASD development.
 There is also a need to consider the influence of environmental factors and autism.

 Chromosomal abnormalities, such as small DNA deletions or duplications, play a pivotal role in ASD.
 Additionally, mutations in single genes, like the phosphatase and tensin homolog (PTEN) tumor suppressor gene, have been associated with autism and extreme macrocephaly, signifying a direct genetic link.